 - Apply to more than one carrier, if necessary

 When you work with a true, independent agent or broker, it means you’re working with someone who is not bound to just one company, but offers many.
 It’s one of the more important ways you can spend your time early on in your search for coverage.

-By comparing rates from many companies at once, you’ll also get a sneak peek into how many different options you have to choose from.
+By comparing rates and types of insurance from many companies at once, you’ll also get a sneak peek into how many different options you have to choose from.
 This might mean paying slightly more to skip an exam, or simply to choose a name brand you recognize.

 Last, if the first carrier doesn’t give you the rates you’re looking for, don’t hesitate to try the next carrier in line, if your agent thinks it’s worth the time.
 Sometimes, it’s a result of something coming up in your medical history you had forgot about, but other times it’s the carrier being, well, stingy.

 If you have any questions on how to save, please contact us today and we’ll get you going.